4th - 10th Grade

 CURRICULUM: Writing and composition units are tied to critical reading units and/or science and social studies themes for a connected and meaningful experience.

-Structured Literacy
+Literacy Lab

 Our Structured Literacy class builds strong readers and writers through systematic instruction in grammar, spelling, and morphology.
 Students learn how language works—from sound-symbol relationships and spelling patterns to word roots, prefixes, and suffixes that unlock meaning.
 Students work at their own pace though workbooks that develop vocabulary, and writing, helping students develop fluency, accuracy, and confidence.
 This program is self-paced to ensure each students is challenged appropriately.

-CURRICULUM: Spelling Workout, Easy Grammar; Teacher Curated Materials
+CURRICULUM: Spelling Workout, Easy Grammar, OG Resources

 Social Sciences & History